Stasis dermatitis: Diagnosis

 Stasis dermatitis is diagnosed clinically by assessing the appearance of red plaques on the lower legs and the inner side of the ankle.
-Stasis dermatitis can resemble a number of other conditions, such as cellulitis and contact dermatitis, and at times needs the use of a duplex ultrasound to confirm the diagnosis or if clinical diagnosis alone is not sufficient.
+Stasis dermatitis can resemble several other conditions, such as cellulitis and contact dermatitis, and at times needs the use of a duplex ultrasound to confirm the diagnosis or if clinical diagnosis alone is not sufficient.

 Treatment

-Treatment may consist of topical applications of steroid based creams and the use of compression stockings or intermittent pneumatic compression pumps, to help force the underlying buildup of fluids back out of the lower leg.
+Treatment may consist of topical applications of steroid-based creams and the use of compression stockings or intermittent pneumatic compression pumps, to help force the underlying buildup of fluids back out of the lower leg.

-Compression therapy should consist of moderate pressures and works best for ambulating patients.
+Compression therapy should consist of moderate pressures and work best for ambulating patients.

 Ultimately, treating the underlying venous reflux is necessary to treat Stasis dermatitis.
 Invasive surgical procedures like saphenofemoral junction ligation with stripping were the norm for treatment in the past.
 However, less invasive methods are now more widely used.
-These newer methods include endovenous thermal ablation, ambulatory phlebotomy, and ultrasound foam sclerotherapy.
+These newer methods include endovenous thermal ablation, ambulatory phlebectomy, and ultrasound foam sclerotherapy.